-In summary, management is pleased with our progress coming out of the dismal 2022.
+In summary, management is pleased with our progress since the start of fiscal 2023.
 The remainder of 2023 is expected to deliver solid results, and we look forward to showing strong growth into 2024.

-ESITE ACQUISITION
+ACQUISITION

 On January 18, 2023, the Company completed its acquisition of eSite Power Systems AB ("eSite"), a company incorporated under the laws of Sweden, specializing in telecom site power management systems.
 The Company has 20 years of experience designing and manufacturing its award-winning eSite product. eSite Power Systems is a leader in its field and has pioneered the deployment of sustainable green power infrastructure across Africa and Asia.